jamcha-aa/KonG/README.md

 ## Download

 -   [Latest release](https://github.com/jamcha-aa/KonG/tree/master/release)
--   Font installation is the same with [Source Han Serif](https://github.com/adobe-fonts/source-han-serif).

 ## Procedure
+Following sections describe making of KonG.

 -   HKana, Kana, and VKana of Source Han Code JP are replaced to those of Source Han Serif with using [Fontforge](https://fontforge.github.io).
 Processed results were recorded to texts as .sfb.
     + Fontforge can not read .sfb because its size is too large.
 -   Output options of Fontforge is set to default.
 -   Generated otfs have a corruption of CID-tables.
 Therefore following CID modifications are conducted with [AFDKO](http://www.adobe.com/devnet/opentype/afdko.html).
--   Furthermore, balances of glyphs were modified for vertical writing.
+-   Furthermore, balances of glyphs were modified for vertical presentation.

 ### CID modifications (Windows)
 This is an example of KonGCode-Medium.
 Precise procedures are described at Okoneya (<https://okoneya.jp/font/knowhow.html>).
 Specific ttx files are included to KonG/Source/CIDFix.